kotolex/checking/README.md

 ###### Managing test execution

-Sometimes, you need to fail or break a test during runtime due to some reason (wrong OS, wrong parameters, etc.)
+Sometimes, you need to fail, skip or break a test during runtime due to some reason (wrong OS, wrong parameters, etc.)

 ```
 #!python